lagotto/lagotto/docs/crossref.md

 title: "CrossRef"
 ---

 [CrossRef](http://www.crossref.org) is a non-profit organization that enables cross-publisher citation linking of the scholarly literature via Digital Object Identifiers (DOIs).
-CrossRef member organizations can use the **Cited-by** Linking service that provides basic information about the scholarly literature citing a particular DOI.
+CrossRef member organizations can use the **Cited-by** Linking service that provides basic information about the scholarly literature citing a particular DOI that they have published.
 All other users can use the CrossRef **OpenURL** service which provides citation counts (the `fl_count' attribute), but no information about the citing literature.
-The ALM application handles both scenarios.
+Lagotto handles both scenarios.

 ## Required configuration fields

 ### Cited-by

-Add your DOI prefix as `doi_prefix` in `config/settings.yml`, then add username and password provided by CrossRef in the CrossRef configuration settings.
+Add username and password provided by CrossRef in the `Publisher Configuration` tab of the CrossRef source.
+This setting is specific to a particular publisher associated with the user entering this information.

 ### OpenURL

-For articles that don't mactch the DOI prefix in `config/settings.yml`, or when this setting is left empty, the username in the CrossRef configuration settings will be used.
-You can register for a username [here](http://www.crossref.org/requestaccount/).
+For articles without a publisher the `openurl_username` in the `Configuration` tab of the CrossRef source will be used.
+You can register for a CrossRef Query Services account [here](http://www.crossref.org/requestaccount/).

 <table width=100% border="0" cellspacing="0" cellpadding="0">
 <tbody>